 Life in a pretty English village isn’t always a bed of roses.

-Molly King learned this the hard way when her boyfriend turned up with a new fiancee, and her childhood home was sold out from beneath her.
-Now she’s heartbroken, homeless and desperate to keep herself and her grandmother off the streets.
+Molly King learns this the hard way when her boyfriend returns newly engaged, and her childhood home is sold out from beneath her.
+Now she’s heartbroken, homeless, and desperate to keep herself and her grandmother off the streets.
 But her troubles have only just begun.

 STANDALONE Contemporary Romance | Appleby Book 1